 Less central topics that nonetheless offer particularly vivid illustrations of points made in the text are treated in boxes.
-Among these are U.S. President Thomas Jefferson's trade embargo of 1807-1809 (Chapter 3); the astonishing ability of disputes over banana trade to generate acrimony among countries far too cold to grow any of their own bananas (Chapter 10).
+Among these are U.S. President Thomas Jefferson's trade embargo of 1807-1809 (Chapter 3); the astonishing ability of disputes over banana trade to generate acrimony among countries far too cold to grow any of their own bananas (Chapter 10); markets for nondeliverable forward exchange (Chapter 14); and the rapid accumulation of foreign exchange reserves by developing countries (Chapter 22).